AmohelangMohlomi/aurora/README.md

 - 📞 Auto-alert your emergency contacts
 - 📍 Live location sharing
 - 🧠 AI to detect distress in your voice
-- 🎧 Wearable integration (spanic button)
+- 🎧 Wearable integration (panic button)
 - 🌐 Multilingual support

 Because safety shouldn’t depend on your phone, your network, or your courage.